destoer/Cs2Jailbreak/README.md

 # Installation
 Download the latest release from the releases tab and copy it into the counterstrikesharp plugin folder

+If you wan't saved LR stats please create a SQL database with a name of your choice and setup the credentials in configs/plugins/Cs2Jailbreak

 NOTE: this plugin only operates correctly on linux

 windows has a couple of places where a !IsWindows() check wraps buggy code